-Do I have to fill out an ACCEL application each semester?
+Do I have to fill out a MOWR application each semester?

-Yes, a new ACCEL application must be submitted each semester.
+Yes, a new MOWR application must be submitted each semester.
 The applications are course specific.

-When do I have to complete my ACCEL application?
+When do I have to complete my MOWR application?

-As soon as you know what courses you will be taking, you should complete your portion of the ACCEL application and let your high school counselor know.
+As soon as you register for the GPC courses you will be taking, you should complete your portion of the MOWR application and let your high school counselor know.
 You must know what courses you are taking because the payment is course specific.